cartoon-battle/cartoon-battle.github.io/farming.md

 Fill your credentials above (if you haven’t already) and use the button to enable it.
 Then select the chores (described above) you’d like it to do for you.
 Make sure to select your favourite adventure islands for the best results.

 The bot will run within one hour from saving your settings — be patient!

+## Can it do Sieges and Rumbles

+No. No guild events.

+It will also skip the Swole Challenge, as you’re better off deciding on your own how to play it.

+## Can it automatically use my refills?

+Yes, it’s planned in the future.

 ## Is it free?